-- All staff will don a face shield when supporting a person who is suspected or confirmed to have COVID 19, or when working in a program location that is suspected or confirmed to be in outbreak. - When a face shield is used it will be disinfected by the employee prior to donning or re-donning, every four hours when medical mask is changed, at the beginning and end of their shift as well as anytime it becomes damp, dirty, or contaminated. - Face shields will be disinfected using a disinfectant spray cleaner, a bleach/ water mixture, or a disinfectant wipe.
+- All staff will don a face shield when supporting a person who is suspected or confirmed to have COVID 19, or when working in a program location that is suspected or confirmed to be in outbreak; where the person /people supported with not self-isolate in their bedroom. - When a face shield is used it will be disinfected by the employee prior to donning or re-donning, every four hours when medical mask is changed, at the beginning and end of their shift as well as anytime it becomes damp, dirty, or contaminated. - Face shields will be disinfected using a disinfectant spray cleaner, a bleach/ water mixture, or a disinfectant wipe.
 Thoroughly clean the face shield being sure to also disinfect the mechanism used to attach the shield to your head and or face. - Employees should avoid touching the face shield while it is being worn, if it is touched to adjust employees will immediately perform proper hand hygiene. - CLDN has provided each staff with their own Face shield, which can be labelled to easily identify who the face shield belongs to. - Each program location will work together to ensure there is a plan in place to store each employee's face shield, ensuring the face shield is protected from being broken or being used by anyone other the employee it was assigned to. - Each program location also has some extra face shields for staff who pick up a shift at the location or an essential visitor who may arrive on location without eye protection to wear.

-When working in a location that is suspected or deemed to be in outbreak eye protection can be removed only when
+When working in a location that is suspected or deemed to be in outbreak eye protection can be removed only - Eating and Drinking, you must be more than 2 meters /6 feet from others when

-- Eating and Drinking, you must be more than 2 meters /6 feet from others - Staff are alone in an office - Driving (but must be put on immediately when the vehicle is in park) - Staff are alone outside
+- Staff are alone in an office - Driving (but must be put on immediately when the vehicle is in park) - Staff are outside and can maintain 6 feet of distance from supported persons.